MTV Video Music Award for International Viewer's Choice: MTV Korea

 The International Viewer's Choice Award for MTV Korea was given out every year from 1999 to 2001.
 Prior to that, Korean viewers voted for the International Viewer's Choice Award for MTV Asia, even getting one of their artists, Seo Taiji & Boys, chosen as the 1996 winner.
 Although there were no multiple winners during this award's brief history, singer Cho Sung Mo is the award's biggest nominee, receiving two nominations in three years.
 Two other nominated artists—Lee Seung-Hwan and H.O.T.—received nominations for the MTV Asia Viewer's Choice award before the Korean category was created.
 Following is a list of the winners of the International Viewer's Choice Award for MTV Korea.

 MTV Latin America

 The International Viewer's Choice Award for MTV Latin America was given out every year from 1994 to 2002.
 In 1998, due to MTV Latin America's expansion and growing differences in musical tastes within areas of Latin America, this award was divided into two regions (North and South), each with its own set of nominees.
-Ironically, both regions continued to choose the same winner until the year 2000, when the Northern region chose Shakira as its winner while the Southern region chose Los Fabulosos Cadillacs.
+Ironically, both regions continued to choose the same winner until the year 2000, when the Northern region chose Shakira (Colombia) as its winner while the Southern region chose Los Fabulosos Cadillacs (Argentina).
 The following year, 2001, the Latin Viewer's Choice Award was once again divided into three different regions, a division which carried on until 2002 when this award was last handed out (North, Central/Pacific, and South/Atlantic).